Jakoubs/Monopoly/README.md

 ## 🙏 Acknowledgments

 - HTWG Konstanz Software Engineering Course
-- All contributors who participated in this project
-- The Scala community for their excellent resources
+- The Scala community for their resources

 ## 👨‍💻 Contributors